AtomicStryker/atomicstrykers-minecraft-mods/Ruins/resources/readme.txt

 BIOME SPECIFIC FEATURES
 The v5 release included an advanced feature for biome-specific templates.
 In the mods/resources/ruins folder you will find a folder specific to each biome.
 If you place a template in one of those folders it will only be available to spawn in that biome.
-If you place a template outside the biome-specific folders, in the root mods/resources/ruins folder, it will be considered a generic template that can spawn in any biome, conditions permitting.
+If you place a template inside the mods/resources/ruins/generic folder, it will be considered a generic template that can spawn in any biome, other conditions (such as surface blocks) permitting.

 The ruins.txt file now has variables for each biome, giving the chance that a biome-specific template will be used as opposed to a generic template.
 If a biome-specific template is not available when asked for, no template will spawn.